 Kamisama Dolls pulls the whiplashes many times per episode, with the situation changing from comedic to serious (and vice-versa) at the drop of a hat.
 From the first episode alone, the expectations for what the anime actually is gets turned over enough times that you'll just learn not to take anything for granted.

-Afganisu-tan can be this at points, particularly when you compare the childish pranks of the Nations as People with the real-life history that they're portraying.
+Afganisu-tan pulls this at points, particularly when you compare the childish pranks of the Nations as People with the real-life history that they're portraying.

 Wandering Son thrives on this.
 You get a few moments of comedy before you go back to the melancholy feel of it.